Arthur310210/HSCT/README.md

 2. Functions:

 	(a).TF_algorithm.m : Chirplet Transform(CT), Synchrosqueezing Chirplet Transform(SCT) and Proposed algorithm(HSCT)
 	(b).Renyi_entropy.m : Compute Renyi entropy
 	(c).imageSQ.m : Function for drawing two-dimensional time-frequency graph
 	(d).dwindow.m : Derivative of window function
 	(e).Check_zero.m : The function of checking if a vector contains 0

 3. How to implement ?

 	(a).In Matlab: Main.m : After running the program, you can execute each block individually.
 Simply click the window with "%%" and press Ctrl+Enter to get the desired results and images.
-(b).In the 8th row, the parameter Expri: There are 4 experiments in this paper, so you can choose 1 to 4 according to the experiment.
+	(b).In the 6th row, the parameter "Expri": There are 4 experiments in this paper, so you can choose 1 to 4 according to the experiment.